w3c/matf/sections/keyterms.md

 [note:Interface elements that rely on the underlying page for context (such as dialogs, modals, navigation menus, and similar components) are typically considered part of that page rather than standalone pages.
 However, interface elements that significantly change the majority of screen content or function as independent navigational destinations may be considered separate pages.]

-[example:A native banking app's account overview screen that displays account balances, recent transactions and interactive charts.
+[example1:A native banking app's account overview screen that displays account balances, recent transactions and interactive charts.
 The screen includes native components for all interface elements, all rendered together as a single interface.]

-[example:A mobile web banking app's account overview page that displays account balances, recent transactions and interactive charts.
+[example2:A mobile web banking app's account overview page that displays account balances, recent transactions and interactive charts.
 The page includes web components for all interface elements, all rendered together in the mobile browser.]

-[example:A hybrid banking app's account overview screen that displays account balances, recent transactions and interactive charts.
+[example3:A hybrid banking app's account overview screen that displays account balances, recent transactions and interactive charts.
 The screen includes native components for account balances and recent transactions, plus web components for interactive charts, all rendered together as a unified interface.]